freemo/apex/index.md

 being able to get emergency messages out across HF channels efficiently.

-Part of the effort is to bring the United States up to date with Europe's infrastructure as well as produce an internation standards for global radio networks.
-Across europe there is a multi-band Robust Packet Radio and APRS network in place across 4 HF networks and one or more VHF networks.
+Part of the effort is to bring the United States up to date with Europe's infrastructure as well as produce an international standard for global radio networks.
+Across Europe there is a multi-band Robust Packet Radio and APRS network in place across 4 HF bands and one or more VHF/UHF bands.
 The european system also includes a backbone of repeaters with standardized digipeating configurations.
+However the same multi-band coverage has yet to be seen consistently across the USA.

-APEX allows for multiple HF networks, and paths that can cross between the bands; APEX will prioritize HF traffic between short-distance bands such as 160m or 80m, or long distance traffic on 30m dynamically.
+APEX allows for multiple HF networks, and allows for paths that can cross between them; APEX will prioritize short-distance traffic over HF bands such as 160m or 80m, as well as long distance traffic over 30m dynamically.
+Of course the original transmitter of the packet may also explicitly specify the desired bands to use in the packet's path.

-In the end we hope to provide a standard which supports the current APRS network and paradigm while still expanding it and improving it to make the network more resiliant for emergency use as well as during normal operation.
+In the end we hope to provide a standard which supports the current APRS network and paradigm while still expanding and improving it to make the network more resiliant for emergency use as well as during normal operation.